Black Friday History

 Origin of the Black Friday Name

 We all have heard about Black Friday.
-Do you know how this “black” word was added with Friday?
+Do you know how this “black” word was added to Friday?

-Black is referring to black ink used on handwritten ledgers to denote profit.
-Actually, this story began by retailers to make the name sound more favorable.
+Black refers to black ink used on handwritten ledgers to denote profit.
+This story began with retailers to make the name sound more favorable.

 The real origin of the Black Friday term came from Philadelphia, where the Navy-Army football game is played on the Saturday following Thanksgiving every year.